cdktf/cdktf-provider-google/docs/assuredWorkloadsWorkload.csharp.md

 Input only.

 The parent resource for the resources managed by this Assured Workload.
-May be either an organization or a folder.
-Must be the same or a child of the Workload parent.
-If not specified all resources are created under the Workload parent.
-Formats: folders/{folder_id}, organizations/{organization_id}
+May be either empty or a folder resource which is a child of the Workload parent.
+If not specified all resources are created under the parent organization.
+Format: folders/{folder_id}

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.5.0/docs/resources/assured_workloads_workload#provisioned_resources_parent AssuredWorkloadsWorkload#provisioned_resources_parent}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/assured_workloads_workload#provisioned_resources_parent AssuredWorkloadsWorkload#provisioned_resources_parent}

 ---